Thale Noi Non-Hunting Area

-Thale Noi Non-Hunting Area (alternate spelling: Talae or Talay) is a protected fresh water wetland located in Phatthalung province, southern Thailand.
-Covering an area of 460 km^{2}, the wetlands are situated approximately 20 km inland from the east coast peninsula of the Gulf of Thailand and 115 km north of the Malaysian border in Satun province.
-Thale Noi Non-Hunting Area is one of the largest natural freshwater lakes in South East Asia.
+Thale Noi Non-Hunting Area is a protected freshwater wetland located in Phatthalung province, southern Thailand, covering an area of 460 km2.
+It is one of the largest natural freshwater lakes in Southeast Asia.
 It is the smallest, northernmost basin in the chain of lagoons that form Songkhla Lake, spreading across three provincial boundaries into Nakhon Si Thammarat, Phatthalung and Songkhla provinces and is home to the critically endangered Irrawaddy dolphin (Orcaella brevirostris).

 History

 The Thai name ‘Thale Noi’ translates to ‘little sea’ in English language (thale = sea; noi = little).
 The wetlands were internationally recognised as a biodiversity hotspot in 1975 when the Department of National Parks, Wildlife & Flora, under the Ministry of National Resources and Environment and in conjunction with the International Union for Conservation of Nature (IUCN) declared it a Protected Area Category III (Natural Monuments), aimed at protecting particular natural features of a small area with high visitor value.
 The wetlands’ valuable feature is its provision of suitable breeding habitats for tens of thousands of native and migratory bird species.
 Thale Noi Non-Hunting Area was the first official non-hunting wildlife area declared in Thailand.
-Furthermore, the Kuan Ki Sian knoll, a 4.94 km^{2} area within the non-hunting grounds was declared as a ‘Wetland of International Importance’ in 1998 by the Ramsar Convention for its diversity of flora and fauna species, its value as a breeding haven for myriad bird species and for the presence of vulnerable and endangered species inhabiting the area.
+Furthermore, the Kuan Ki Sian knoll, a 4.94 km2 area within the non-hunting grounds was declared as a ‘Wetland of International Importance’ in 1998 by the Ramsar Convention for its diversity of flora and fauna species, its value as a breeding haven for myriad bird species and for the presence of vulnerable and endangered species inhabiting the area.
 The wetlands are presently governed by the Royal Forestry Department who work with local authorities and communities to manage the reserve.